Jaswanthravichandran/BugBase-Socket-Programming/README.md

 This system is useful for scenarios where files need to be transferred and processed remotely, such as automated file processing or remote administration tasks.
 It serves as a learning exercise for understanding network communication and file handling in Python.

-# File Transfer and Command Execution with Socket Programming

-This project consists of two Python scripts, `script1.py` and `script2.py`, which enable file transfer and command execution over a network using socket programming.

 ## How it Works:

 ### script1.py: